iamroshel/phase-1-algorithms-what-is-an-algorithm/README.md

    look a little under baked in the middle.
 ```

-Any set of instructions or a defined procedure on how to complete a task could
+Any set of instructions or procedure describing how to complete a task could
 also be categorized as an algorithm.
 If you're wondering if that's any different
 from the work you've already been doing when working on labs, we've got good
 news: It's not!
 You've already had plenty of practice writing your own